 - 1/2 tsp salt

 Mix the oats, coconut, sunflower seeds, flax, peanuts, walnuts, and salt in the crockpot.
 In a separate bowl, mix together the peanut butter, honey and sunflower seed oil.
 Toss through the oat mixture, stirring well.
 Set heat to low.
 Put a chopstick between the lid and the crockpot to vent the humidity.
 Stir the mixture briefly after an hour.
 Check again in another hour.
 Etc. I don’t like my granola super well done so mine took about two and a half hours.
 But there is huge variability in crockpot temperatures so just judge accordingly.
-If you prefer to use the oven – try spreading this in a large baking dish or two – and cook at about 275 for 1.
-5 hours – stirring it well about every 15-20 minutes.
+If you prefer to use the oven – try spreading this in a large baking dish or two – and cook at about 275 for about an hour or just longer, stirring it well about every 15-20 minutes.

 When the granola is browned and cooked to your satisfaction, turn the slow-cooker off and remove the lid.
 Toss in the dried cherries (or cranberries).
 Leave the lid cross-wise on your pot and set the timer for about 30 minutes.
 When the timer goes off – add the chocolate chips.
 If you add them too soon, they melt and disappear into the granola.
 If you add them too late – they don’t melt at all – and you won’t get the fabulous little clumps of chocolate-y granola goodness.

 30 thoughts on “chocolate peanut butter crockpot granola”

 Sounds delicious but does it get crunchy?
 I love the idea of using a crockpot, (I need to get one) I guess the venting keeps the granola from getting soft right?
 Love everything you added and I LOVE granola so this is a must make but I may need to do in the oven.